We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 Tell us of a change to a company officeholder's residential address online by completing a Form 484 Change to company details.

-Any change to a company officeholder's residential address must be notified to ASIC within 28 days.
+You must notify ASIC of changes to a company officeholder's residential address within 28 days.

 Proprietary company member's (shareholder) address

 You must tell us the address of a member (shareholder) of a proprietary company, whether they are an individual or a company.
-A post office box can be used.
+This can be a post office box.

 Where a proprietary company has more than 20 members in a share class, you only need to tell us the address of the top 20 members.